himank1911/Portfolio-Optimization/README.md

 ### Portfolio Optimization
-#### Implementing the Markowitze Model for portfolio optimization using Monte Carlo Simulation
+#### Implementing the Markowitz Model for portfolio optimization using Monte Carlo Simulation